-There are three simple ways to report your concern:
+There are two simple ways to report your concern:

 After a concern is reported, township staff will investigate and take appropriate measures.
 Thank you.